Cathyhjj/Spectra-analysis/README.md

 3. Averaging and merging for RIXS planes

 4. Save the data into RIXS txt files so that can be further used by other software, e.g, Matlab

+There is a simple documentation with some examples in the folder: 'Simple Examples Pics'
+------->'Simple_documentation.md'